 Hiring new team members can be exciting, but it includes extra—sometimes unexpected—costs.
 You have to consider the time and money it takes to recruit, hire, train. and screen applicants.
 By knowing the average turnover of your industry, you can better predict your hiring costs and avoid unforeseen expenses.

 Some workforces can turn over more than 20 percent of their team each year, especially in times of growth.
 Base your turnover expectations on your previous year, then proactively set your screening budget to accommodate growth.
 As the year unfolds, keep track of your real turnover rate to make more accurate predictions for the next year.
 If you land on a relatively accurate estimate of your hiring costs, you can make better use of your background check provider’s services.

 Manage your risks

-The best thing your organization can do to save money in the long run is minimize risk and build a constructive culture.
+The best thing your organization can do is save money, minimize risk and build a constructive culture.
 Background checks will help you make hiring choices that best align with your organization’s mission and values.
-When you budget for screening services, your investment is returned through a reliable, trustworthy workforce.
+When you budget for screening services, your investment is returned through a reliable, trustworthy workforce..

 By properly screening each of your applicants, you’ll avoid the cost of negligent hiring and Fair Credit Reporting Act (FCRA) noncompliance lawsuits.
-There’s 3 background check budgeting tips.
-But, if you would like to learn more about how background checks can fit into your organization’s budget, contact the One Source Client Relations Team.
+If you would like to learn more about how background checks can fit into your organization’s budget, contact the One Source Client Relations Team.